What is the Skin Barrier and Why Does It Matter?

 First off, it’s important to be using a simple facial moisturizer daily to keep your skin barrier healthy and to help improve acne—look for products with emollients and ceramides for added protection against the elements.
 Unfortunately, acne medications can be irritating but are very important for the treatment and prevention of pimples.
 “Judicious use of key skincare ingredients will help your skin look its best and avoid excessive irritation,” says Dr. Paik.
 “You should avoid redundant skincare products, such as using an over-the-counter retinol alongside a prescription retinoid, or a retinoid with salicylic acid.”

-If you feel that your skin barrier might be weakened or compromised, it’s important to talk to your Apostrophe dermatology team about your skin.
-“Your Apostrophe provider can help you sort out which skincare ingredients or products are most important for your skin type,” assures Dr. Paik.
+If you feel that your skin barrier might be weakened or compromised, it’s important to talk to your dermatology team about your skin.
+“Your provider on Apostrophe's platform can help you sort out which skincare ingredients or products are most important for your skin type,” assures Dr. Paik.

 Like what you just read?
 Sign up for our email list to get the scoop on skincare science delivered straight to your inbox.